differentpla-net/differentpla-net.github.io/_posts/2025/2025-12-01-crafting-interpreters-rust-add-lalrpop.md

 }
 ```

+## Language Server

+If you're using VS Code, it's a good idea to install the "LALRPOP Language Server" extension.

 ## Add a simple grammar

 For now, we'll add a grammar that parses `true` or `false` as a boolean: